synapsecns/sanguine/docs/bridge/docs/CCTP/Relayer.md

 ### Architecture

-The relayer is a Golang application that polls for events on chain using [Scribe](../Services/Scribe) and uses a combo state (db status) and event (on-chain logs) driven [architecture](https://medium.com/@matt.denobrega/state-vs-event-based-web-architectures-59ab1f47656b) to process transactions.
+The relayer is a Golang application that polls for events on chain and uses a combo state (db status) and event (on-chain logs) driven [architecture](https://medium.com/@matt.denobrega/state-vs-event-based-web-architectures-59ab1f47656b) to process transactions.
 The relayer is designed to be run by anyone and be easily observable.

 At a high level, the relayer works like this:

-1. Poll for new transactions from the CCTP contracts using Scribe and add them to the database as [Pending](https://pkg.go.dev/github.com/synapsecns/sanguine/services/cctp-relayer@v0.10.0/types#MessageState)
+1. Poll for new transactions from the CCTP contracts and add them to the database as [Pending](https://pkg.go.dev/github.com/synapsecns/sanguine/services/cctp-relayer@v0.10.0/types#MessageState)
 2. Fetch the attestation from the Circle API.
 Once successful add attestation to the database and update status to be [Attested](https://pkg.go.dev/github.com/synapsecns/sanguine/services/cctp-relayer@v0.10.0/types#MessageState)
 3. Submit the attestation to the CCTP contracts.
 Once the transaction has been added to [Submitter](../Services/Submitter.md), mark as [Submitted](https://pkg.go.dev/github.com/synapsecns/sanguine/services/cctp-relayer@v0.10.0/types#MessageState)
 4. Poll for the transaction receipt and mark as [Confirmed](https://pkg.go.dev/github.com/synapsecns/sanguine/services/cctp-relayer@v0.10.0/types#MessageState)